Underground Radio Operations

 equipment becomes more generally available.

-For further advice please contact the technical
+For further advice please contact the technical team or

-team or the Cave Radio
+the Cave Radio

 Electronics Group.
-Groups are also encouraged to share their reports
+Groups are also encouraged to share their

-learned.
+the lessons learned.
 Reports will be posted on this website as received.

 Radio Tests on the Nene Valley Railway undertaken in